kattrali/SimpleSyncService/README.md

                              inContext:managedObjectContext
                    withIdentifierNamed:@"remoteID"];

+When the property key in the data differs from the model property name, it can be specified like so:

+    [SimpleSyncService synchronizeData:arrayOfUpdatedModelData
+                        withEntityName:modelEntityName
+                             inContext:managedObjectContext
+               withDataIdentifierNamed:@"email"
+               andModelIdentifierNamed:@"emailAddress"];

-The identifier property is used to determine whether an existing record should be updated or a new record should be inserted.
+The identifier properties are used to determine whether an existing record should be updated or a new record should be inserted.

 ### Automatic